astap4/rsschool-cv-old-/cv.md

 I also studied for two years as a graphic artist and was engaged in digital painting.

 And now I decided to try myself as a *developer*.
-This occupation provides endless possibilities for professional growth, besides there’s a huge amount of free high quality resources for self-education and a large community of developers.

 I believe, that my ability to learn and to gain new skills will lead me through this path of becoming a proficient Frontend Developer.